Arizona Bandits: Arena Football One

 On November 15, 2024, the Bandits were officially announced as the 14th franchise in AF1 and will be based out of and would play their home games in Tempe.
 Tempe's lone arena, Mullett Arena, is on the campus of Arizona State University and most recently was renovated to host the NHL's Arizona Coyotes from 2022 until the Coyotes were coerced into leaving the undersized (by NHL standards) arena to become the Utah Mammoth in 2024.
 On December 16, 2024, it was announced that Phoenix native and former Arizona Rattlers quarterback Chad DeGrenier would serve as the Bandits' head coach for their inaugural season.

 The Bandits cancelled a preseason scrimmage against the non-league Las Vegas Kings that was to be played March 1 at Pinnacle High School; by early March, no agreement with Mullett Arena had yet been secured.
 On March 8, the league announced that the Bandits would be unable to compete in the 2025 season.
 A statement from the Bandits indicated that lack of sponsorship support would have left the team unable to meet its payroll and other obligations had they attempted to play out the season and that "we wish the league nothing but the best moving forward" with hopes of returning at some point in the future.
+However, the team went silent after the message, with all their social media going inactive.
+As of 2025, they have officially folded and were replaced by the Arizona Juggernauts of the International Arena League in 2026.